-Event organiser Gavin Gerrard said: “This is the 12th year for Carve Carrbridge and I am always amazed at how every year the judges have a tougher and tougher job on their hands.
-The level of carving that we see is outstanding.
-I’d like to congratulate Pete on his win here today and would like to say a massive thank you to all our supporters, volunteers and our fantastic judges”.
+Event organiser Gavin Gerrard said: “This is the 13th year for Carve Carr-Bridge and it just gets better and better every year.
+No-one could have predicted who would win this year, the standard of carving across the competition was that good.
+I am always amazed at how every year the judges have a tougher and tougher job on their hands.
+I’d like to congratulate Pete, Iain, Tom, Garry and Minoslav on their success here today and would like to say a massive thank you to all our supporters, volunteers and our fantastic judges”.

 The final results for all categories are:

-Winner of the Peoples Choice – Iain Chalmers
+Winner of the Peoples Choice – Iain Chalmers, Scotland

 For more information contact: Gavin Gerrard on mob 0777 1914598